BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_3_Scripting_a_P2PKH.md

 ## Summary: Scripting a Pay to Public Key Hash

 Sending to a P2PKH address was relatively easy when you were just using `bitcoin-cli`.
-Examining the Bitcoin Script underlying it lays bare the cryptographic functions that were implicit in funding that transaction: how UTXOs were unlocked with a signature and a public key.
+Examining the Bitcoin Script underlying it lays bare the cryptographic functions that were implicit in funding that transaction: how the UTXO was unlocked with a signature and a public key.